 InMail gives recruiters the ability to contact anybody that catches their interest.
 However, even if you don’t decide to send an InMail, you can (and should) still watch and receive updates on potential passive and active candidates.
 Add potential talent to hiring “projects” and see who else is tracking that person in your company.

-4. Manage your talent pipeline.
-Recruiters need to build, track and manage potential talent with folders, reminders and smart to do lists.
-Additionally, you should synchronize team activities with shared projects, searches, profiles, and applicant notes.
+Recruiters must build, track and manage potential talent with folders, reminders and smart to-do lists.
+Additionally, you should synchronise team activities with shared projects, searches, profiles, and applicant notes.
 LinkedIn Recruiter provides a seamless workflow to manage your talent and be more successful in your candidate search.

 Talent is hard to come by, even harder when each candidate looks and sounds the same.
 In the future, LinkedIn Recruiter will likely add features such as sourcing internal candidates, receiving and tracking employee referrals, and a more fully developed applicant tracking system.
 Failure to invest in the software now will result in you falling behind the times, the technology and most importantly, the recruiting game.